TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 Therefore it is advisable to couple data with a Gaussian distribution (also known as normal or bell curve distribution) and set alerts to trigger on some number of standard deviations greater than the mean.
-If you know statistics you know this better than me.
+If you know statistics you know this better than me.FjamseGuf200"==

 **Instrument and Alert on Undesired Outcomes**